-Top 5 4th Quarter Trades of FI - GuruFocus.com
+Top 5 4th Quarter Trades of Fi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were FINANCIAL CONSULATE, INC’s top five trades of the quarter.
+According to GuruFocus data, these were First National Bank of South Miami’s top five trades of the quarter.

-During the quarter, FINANCIAL CONSULATE, INC bought 746,348 shares of ARCA:SCHF for a total holding of 1,153,813.
-The trade had a 8.86% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $31.39.
+First National Bank of South Miami reduced their investment in ARCA:EFA by 11,799 shares.
+The trade had a 0.5% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $62.33.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 12.71 and a price-book ratio of 1.54.
+In terms of valuation, iShares MSCI EAFE ETF has a price-earnings ratio of 13.22 and a price-book ratio of 1.61.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-FINANCIAL CONSULATE, INC reduced their investment in ARCA:SPYG by 284,181 shares.
-The trade had a 6.99% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $56.14.
+First National Bank of South Miami reduced their investment in ARCA:IVV by 1,236 shares.
+The trade had a 0.32% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.